art049/odmantic/README.md

 - `name`: This is the name of the Publisher.
 This is a simple string field without any specific validation, but it will be required to build a new Publisher.

 - `founded`: This is the year of foundation of the Publisher.
-Since the printing press has been invented in 1440, it would be handy to allow only values above 1440.
-The `ge` keyword argument passed to the Field is exactly doing this.
+Since the printing press was invented in 1440, it would be handy to allow only values above 1440.
+The
+  `ge` keyword argument passed to the Field is exactly doing this.
 The model will require a founded value greater or equal than 1440.